NazaGonella/nazagonella.github.io/posts/utf-encoding/utf-encoding.md

 ### Unicode is not just ASCII++

-You probably know ASCI, characters represented by numbers from 0 to 127; you may also know Unicode, same thing as ASCII but expanded, right?
+You probably know ASCII, characters represented by numbers from 0 to 127; you may also know Unicode, same thing as ASCII but expanded, right?
 There is a slight difference.
 ASCII and Unicode are both *coded character sets*, they map abstract symbols to numeric values called *code points*.
-The way they differ is on how they store these code points in memory, this is what we call *encoding*.
+The way they differ is on how they store these code points in memory, what is called *encoding*.
 ASCII is both a coded character set and an encoding format.
-Unicode is NOT and encoding format.
+Unicode is NOT an encoding format.

 ---

 ### Simple Ways to Encode

 ASCII is straightforward.
-These are not big numbers, we can assign a byte for each code point, so the character with the code point `84`, would be stored in a byte like `0101 0100`.
+These are small values; we can assign a byte for each code point, so the character with the code point `84` would be stored in a byte like `0101 0100`.
 The next plausible step for Unicode would be to do the same, we map the code point directly to bytes.

-The problem arises from the number of characters in Unicode, 159,801 characters that will need more than a single byte.
-This gets worse when you take into account the *codespace* of Unicode, being the range of code points, from 0 to 1,114,111.[^1]
+The problem arises from the number of characters in Unicode, over 150,000 characters that will need more than a single byte.
+This gets worse when you take into account the *codespace* of Unicode, which ranges from 0 to 1,114,111 code points[^1], or `U+0000` to `U+10FFFF` using Unicode notation.

 UTF-32 solves this by assigning 4 bytes for each code point.
-Code point `84` would be stored as `0000 0000 0000 0000 0000 0000 0101 0100` in binary, or `00 00 00 54` in hexadecimal.
+Code point `84` would be stored as  `00 00 00 54` in hexadecimal.
 A string like `Dog` would be encoded this way:

-- D: `0000 0000 0000 0000 0000 0000 0100 0100`
+- D: `0000 0000` `0000 0000` `0000 0000` `0100 0100`
-- o: `0000 0000 0000 0000 0000 0000 0110 1111`
+- o: `0000 0000` `0000 0000` `0000 0000` `0110 1111`
-- g: `0000 0000 0000 0000 0000 0000 0110 0111`
+- g: `0000 0000` `0000 0000` `0000 0000` `0110 0111`

 You may notice the problem UTF-32 introduces.
 A lot of bytes go to waste when using the most common letters in the english alphabet.
 What in ASCII takes only 3 bytes to encode (dog), becomes 12 bytes with UTF-32.
-With this encoding, every character takes the same amount of bytes, so we call UTF-32 a *fixed-length encoding*.
+With this encoding, every character takes the same amount of bytes, so we call UTF-32 a *fixed-length* encoding.

 ---

 ### Complex Ways to Encode

-Now let's look into UTF-8, which uses *variable-width encoding*.
+Now let's look into UTF-8, which uses *variable-width* encoding.

 In UTF-8, the amount of bytes it takes to store a code point correspond to the range of the value.
 Code points from `U+0000` to `U+007F` are stored in 1 byte, ranges from `U+0080` to `U+207F` are stored in 2 bytes, and so on.